readyready15728/misc/stardew-valley-notes.md

 * A Chest to store excess goods is the first item you should craft.
 In terms of degradation of materials it appears to make no difference whether Chests are in- or outdoors.
 (They will last forever.)
-* Make use of Add to Existing Stacks when interacting with chests!
+* Make use of Add to Existing Stacks when interacting with Chests!
 * Fences are useful for keeping weeds at bay and protecting crops.
 * Pierre's General Store has the upgraded backpacks for 2000G and 10000G respectively.